-In this lesson children will investigate water vehicles, compare types of vehicles and talk about the function of propellers and anchors
+In this lesson children will investigate water vehicles, compare types of vehicles and talk about the function of propellers

 Explain how vehicles that go in the water are different from vehicles that travel on land.

 Ask the children to compare a land vehicle (e.g., a car) to a water vehicle (e.g., a boat).

 Tell the children that water vehicles often have special elements like propellers that give them